ISRO: XPoSat

+The X-ray Polarimeter Satellite (XPoSat) is a satellite for studying black holes and polarisation.
+The spacecraft carries the Polarimeter Instrument in X-rays (POLIX) payload which will study the degree and angle of polarisation of bright astronomical X-ray sources in the energy range 5–30 keV.
+It launched on 1 January 2024 on a PSLV-DL rocket, and it has an expected operational lifespan of at least five years.

 Extraterrestrial exploration

 Lunar exploration

 Chandryaan (lit.
 'Mooncraft') are India's series of lunar exploration spacecraft.
 The initial mission included an orbiter and controlled impact probe while later missions include landers, rovers and sampling missions.

 Chandrayaan-1

 Chandrayaan-1 was India's first mission to the Moon.
 The robotic lunar exploration mission included a lunar orbiter and an impactor called the Moon Impact Probe.
 ISRO launched it using a modified version of the PSLV on 22 October 2008 from Satish Dhawan Space Centre.
 It entered lunar orbit on 8 November 2008, carrying high-resolution remote sensing equipment for visible, near infrared, and soft and hard X-ray frequencies.
 During its 312-day operational period (two years were planned), it surveyed the lunar surface to produce a complete map of its chemical characteristics and three-dimensional topography.
 The polar regions were of special interest, as they had possible ice deposits.
 Chandrayaan-1 carried 11 instruments: five Indian and six from foreign institutes and space agencies (including NASA, ESA, the Bulgarian Academy of Sciences, Brown University and other European and North American institutions and companies), which were carried for free.
 The mission team was awarded the American Institute of Aeronautics and Astronautics SPACE 2009 award, the International Lunar Exploration Working Group's International Co-operation award in 2008, and the National Space Society's 2009 Space Pioneer Award in the science and engineering category.